 The course we offer prepares pupils to gain a Level 3 Certificate in Performance – at either Grade 6 or Grade 7.
 It is open to all Senior School pupils.

-Pupils who take the course, which is taught in two after-school sessions every week, have to learn a wide range of acting skills and processes, perform a chosen scene from memory, and demonstrate a mature understanding of the material.
+Pupils who take the course have to learn a wide range of acting skills and processes, perform a chosen scene from memory, and demonstrate a mature understanding of the material.
 They also gain broader life skills such as effective communication, memory training, textual analysis and the ability to perform under pressure.

 We are very proud to report that all seven of our pupils passed their exams, three with merit and two with distinction.
 This earned each pupil between 25 and 40 valuable UCAS points to put towards their university applications, with the possibility of earning more by moving on to higher grades.